Welcome to Carnets de route

 Canadian Orientation Abroad Participant Workbook – IOM

-For additional information and exercises on many aspects of this Carnets de route section, see chapter “Health”, pages 93 to 106, in the Canadian Orientation Abroad “Participant’s Workbook”.
+For additional information and exercises on many aspects of this Carnets de route section, see the “Health” chapter, pages 93 to 106, of the Canadian Orientation Abroad “Participant’s Workbook”.

-You can also listen to the audio guide “O Canada – Conversations Dialogue” and download the application “O Canada”.
+You can also listen to the “O Canada – Conversations Dialogue” audio guide and download the “O Canada” application.

 To-do list